jvehent/mozlibldap/README.rst

 mozlibldap
 ==========

-Python lib for common OpenLDAP queries @ Mozilla_.
+Python lib for common OpenLDAP queries @ Mozilla.
+This only works with LDAP databases using a schema similar to Mozilla's.

 Install
 --------